3 Methods to Fix Xbox Clips Audio Out of Sync

 Many Xbox users reported having audio issues when attempting to record their gameplay.
-Recording with Xbox Game DVR seems to leave the audio out of sync.
-According to users, gameplay clips generally registered a 3 second audio delay.
+Recording with Xbox Game DVR seems to leave the Xbox clips audio out of sync.
+According to users, gameplay clips generally registered a 3-second audio delay.

 We found a series of solutions to fix this problem and we’ll list them below.

-How do I fix Xbox Game DVR audio out of sync
+How do I fix Xbox game clips audio out of sync?

 1. Do a hard reset on your Xbox